saraband/delivery-app/README.md

 # Hotbox demo app

-This demo app simulates a food delivery website.
+This demo app emulates partially a food delivery application.
+It consists in a `Express` server hooked to a `PostgreSQL` database through `Sequelize`.
+The client application uses mainly `React` and is connected to the server with `Apollo`, which lets it communicate via the `GraphQL` endpoint exposed by the server.

 ## How to try it out

-This app can be live tested here (link WIP).
+This app can be [live tested here](https://hotbox-demo.herokuapp.com/).
-If you want to run it locally, make sure first to have Postgres running a postgres database running.
+If you want to run it locally, make sure first to have a Postgres database running.
 Tweak the file src/server/config.json to fit your localhost database credentials:

 ```json